jajupeter/jajupeter/README.md

 ## Hi there 👋

-I am a Data and Machine learning Engineer with a background in computer Engineering.
+I am a Data and Machine learning Engineer with a background in Computer Engineering.
 I am passionate about promoting the research-Innovation-Enterprise nexus employing data-driven solutions to real-life business problems.
-I am proudly a certified AWS AI practitioner (by Amazon Web Service)..
+I am proudly a certified AWS AI practitioner and IBM AI AI practitioner.

 Here are some ideas to get you started: